ArjoNagelhout/urbanar_project_report/content/platform_iteration_4/index.md

         weight: 1
 ---

 Whereas a mockup prototype of our platform was created in Adobe XD for the midterm demo day, for communicational purposes.
 It was chosen to make a more functional interactive app with the help of Unity.
 [The SDK of Mapbox was implemented in Unity](#laptopscreen) and the [first version](#blueunity) of our prototype worked.
-In a [newer version](#redunity) you could actually see yourself walking around in your neighbourhood.
-A first implementation of buttons [(build button and profile page](#buttons) was added later on, but not further developed.
+You could now see a man actively walking around.
+In a [newer version](#redunity) you could actually see yourself walking around in your own neighborhood.
+A first implementation of buttons [(build button and profile page)](#buttons) was added later on, but not further developed.

 {{< figcontainer >}}
 {{< fig src="images/laptopscreen.jpg" caption="Starting to prototype in Unity by watching tutorials" name="laptopscreen" >}}